 - The Irish of Iorras Aithneach, Co.
 Galway (Brian Ó Curnáin, 4 volumes and audio)

 - The Parsed Old and Middle Irish Corpus (Elliott Lash)

 - Onomasticon Goedelicum (Edmund Hogan, revised and corrected by Donnchadh Ó Corráin, not available in print)

 For copyright reasons, it may be necessary for us to omit certain parts of a publication, such as images, when those parts have been provided for the printed edition by the generosity of a third party.

 Although these online versions are available free of charge, copyright (as detailed below in the copyright statement) is retained in its entirety by the publisher.
 You may, of course, print out the downloaded copy for personal use.

 Copyright in the whole and every part of these publications belongs to the Dublin Institute for Advanced Studies (School of Celtic Studies), and they may not be used, sold, licensed, transferred, copied, rented or reproduced in whole or in part in any manner or form or in or on any medium by any person other than with the prior written consent of the publisher.

-Any queries on self-archiving of DIAS publications should contact email@example.com.
+For queries on self-archiving DIAS publications, please email email@example.com.